Jump to content

 Hi haoma.

-The corruption isn't being caused by DrivePool's duplication feature (and while read-striping can have some issues with some older or...
-I'll say "edge-case" utilities, so I usually just leave it off anyway, that's also not the cause here).
+The corruption isn't being caused by DrivePool's duplication feature (and while read-striping EDIT: can have some issues with some older or...
+I'll say "edge-case" utilities, so I usually just leave it off anyway is buggy and should be turned off, that's also not the cause here).

 The corruption risk comes in if any app relies on a file's ID number to remain unique and stable unless the file is modified or deleted, as that number is being changed by DrivePool even when the file is simply renamed, moved or if the drivepool machine is restarted - and in the latter case being re-used for completely different files.